gustavocmaciel/ask-the-experts/README.md

 `asktheexperts/templates/asktheexperts/change_photo.html` is the file for the page where a user can change his/her `profile photo` by submmiting a form.

-`asktheexperts/templates/asktheexperts/change_username.html` is the file for the page where a user can change his/her `username ` by submmiting a form.
+`asktheexperts/templates/asktheexperts/change_username.html` is the file for the page where a user can change his/her `username `.
+It has a form with two fields: one to enter the new username and the other to type the password.

-`asktheexperts/templates/asktheexperts/change_email.html` is the file for the page where a user can change his/her `email` by submmiting a form.
+`asktheexperts/templates/asktheexperts/change_email.html` is the file for the page where a user can change his/her `email`.
+It has a form with two fields: one to enter the new email and the other to type the password.

-`asktheexperts/templates/asktheexperts/change_password.html` is the file for the page where a user can change his/her `password` by submmiting a form.
+`asktheexperts/templates/asktheexperts/change_password.html` is the file for the page where a user can change his/her `password`.
+It has a form with three fields: `password` (the current one), `new password` and `confirm new password`.

 `asktheexperts/templates/asktheexperts/delete_account` is the file for the page where a user can delete his/her account.
 It has a form where the user has to type his/her password and, by submmiting the form, the account gets deleted.